abbreviatedman/diner/README.md

 import diner from 'diner';
 ```

-If you want to avoid writing `diner.owner.hire` later you can import the following instead:
+If you want to write `owner.hire` later instead of writing out `diner.owner.hire` every time, you can import the following instead:

 ```javascript
 import {owner} from 'diner';